openlawteam/tribute-contracts/docs/core/DaoRegistry.md

    -  `availableTokens` and `availableInteralTokens`, are tokens that have been whitelisted for use with the DAO.
 A token goes from `tokens` or `internalTokens` to `avaialbleTokens` and `availableInternalTokens` when the function `registerPotentialNewToken` or `registerPotentialNewInternalToken` is called.
   - `checkpoints` and `numCheckpoints`  for each token in the Bank, we create checkpoints so we can figure out a balance at a certain block number.
 The balance is managed for the member address (not the delegate key).
 The same technnique is to determine whiuch key controls a member at a certain block number (delegate key -> member address snapshot)

-`struct AdapterDetails` When an Adapter is added to `DaoRegistry` via the function `addAdapter`, a bytes32 `id` and a uint256 `acl` are parameters assigned to the Adapter by for use in identifying the Adapter.

 **Public Variables**